jncd/docs-mysql/README.md

 ## Which branch to use?

-**Note** Provide instructions in your PRs to indicate which branches you want Docs to apply your commits to.
+**Note**: Provide instructions in your PRs to indicate which branches you want Docs to apply your commits to.

 | Branch name | Use for… |
 |-------------| ------|